devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 * Makes possible the creation of *smart circuit modules* whose behavior / structure are changed parametrically (think about filters whose component values are automatically adjusted based on your desired cutoff frequency).
-* Can work with any ECAD tool (only two methods are needed: one for reading the part libraries and another for outputing the correct netlist format).
+* Can work with any ECAD tool (for basic use, only two methods are needed: one for reading the part libraries and another for outputing the correct netlist format).
 * Takes advantage of all the benefits of the Python ecosystem (because it *is* Python).
 * Free software: MIT license.